Associate Professor Courtney Ryder

 GPO Box 2100, Adelaide 5001, South Australia

-Associate Professor Courtney Ryder is an ECR injury epidemiologist, Aboriginal academic and Discipline Lead for Injury Studies in the College of Medicine and Public Health.
-Her research is leading new ways of working with Indigenous Data through knowledge interface methodology and Indigenous Data sovereignty to change the deficit discourse surrounding Aboriginal and Torres Strait Islander health statistics, particularly in injury.
+Associate Professor Courtney Ryder is an ECR injury epidemiologist, Aboriginal academic, Matthew Flinders Fellow and Discipline Lead for Injury Studies in the College of Medicine and Public Health.
+Her research is leading new ways of working with Indigenous Data through knowledge interface methodology and Indigenous Data sovereignty to change the deficit discourse surrounding Aboriginal and Torres Strait Islander health statistics.
 Ryder earned her BScBEng(Biomed)(Hons) in 2006 from Flinders University and her PhD from UNSW (2021): ‘Discovering the Interwoven Health Inequities in Aboriginal and Torres Strait Islander Children with an Acute Burns Injury.
+The expertise she built during this time lead her to secure a 2023 NHMRC Investigator grant to transform injury for Aboriginal and Torres Strait Islander children through innovative knowledge gain and co-designed intervention.

-In 2020 Ryder returned to Flinders as a Senior Lecturer in Public Health.
-On her return Ryder has made a substantial contribution to scholarship through building high-impact cross-disciplinary education teams as a previous Teaching Program Director (TPD) of Public Health.
-Ryder was also involved in establishing a Community of Practice in Indigenous Knowledge which supports staff across the University.
+Ryder returned to Flinders in 2020 as a Senior Lecturer in Public Health, where she made a substantial contribution to scholarship as the inaugural Public Health Teaching Program Director.
 With over a decade’s experience in higher education, Ryder is viewed as a leader transforming student learning in Cultural Safety and Aboriginal health.
-Work which has been recognised nationally and internationally, through keynote addresses, congress papers, good practice case studies, teaching innovation and scholarship awards and a Churchill Fellowship.
+Work which has been recognised nationally and internationally, through keynote addresses, congress papers, case studies, teaching innovation and scholarship awards and a Churchill Fellowship.

-Ryder is an advisory group member for Sex and Gender Policies in Medical Research, Nasal Oxygen Therapy After Cardiac Surgery, and Safer Pathway Project.
-She is a Research Fellow with The George Institute for Global Health, and Senior Lecturer at the School of Population Health UNSW.
+Ryder is a Research Fellow with The George Institute for Global Health, and Senior Lecturer at the School of Population Health UNSW.
 Ryder also LOVES running, competing at SAAL!

 Qualifications